michel-kraemer/actson/README.md

 int pos = 0; // position in the input JSON text int event; // event returned by the parser do {
-    // proceed until the parser returns a new event or until it needs more input while ((event = parser.nextEvent()) == JsonEvent.NEED_MORE_INPUT) {
+    // feed the parser until it returns a new event while ((event = parser.nextEvent()) == JsonEvent.NEED_MORE_INPUT) {
         // provide the parser with more input pos += parser.getFeeder().feed(json, pos, json.length - pos);